bino282/bert4news/README.md

 Apply for task sentiment analysis on using [AIViVN's comments dataset](https://www.aivivn.com/contests/6)

-The model achieved 0.90268 on the public leaderboard, (winner's score is 0.90087)
+The model achieved 0.90268 on the public leaderboard, (winner's score is 0.90087) Bert4news is used for a toolkit Vietnames(segmentation and Named Entity Recognition) at ViNLPtoolkit(https://github.com/bino282/ViNLP)

 ***************New Mar 11 , 2020 ***************